josdejong/jsoneditor/docs/api.md

   than Jan 1th 2000, `946684800000`.

-  When `timestampTag` a is a function, a timestamp tag will be displayed when this function returns `true`.
-The function is invoked with an object as first
+  When `timestampTag` a is a function, a timestamp tag will be displayed when this function returns `true`, and no timestamp is displayed when the function returns `false`.
+When the function returns a non-boolean value like `null` or `undefined`, JSONEditor will fallback on the built-in rules to determine whether or not to show a timestamp.

-  parameter:
+  The function is invoked with an object as first parameter:

   ```
   {